Mig-uel/comptia-network-plus/ip-addresing/README.md

 - **Loopback**: The loopback IP address is used to test network software without physically transmitting packets over a network.
 It allows a device to send data to itself.
   - IP Address: The loopback address is typically `127.0.0.1` - `127.255.255.255`, with `127.0.0.1` being the most commonly used address.
   - Usage: It is commonly used for testing and troubleshooting network applications and services on the local machine.

+## What is a Loopback Address?
+(OB 1.7)

+A loopback address is an IP address that is already assigned to your own computer that basically represents your computer.
+It is used to test network software without physically transmitting packets over a network.
+When you send data to the loopback address, it is immediately returned to your own computer.

+Recall that the loopback IP address is typically `127.0.0.1` - `127.255.255.255`.
+The most commonly used loopback address is `127.0.0.1`.

+You can use the loopback address to test network applications and services on your local machine.
+For example, if you are developing a web application, you can run a web server on your computer and access it using the loopback address `127.0.0.1`.